Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 • Analytics.
 The process of making collected data useful by turning raw data into actionable insights.

-Specific types of IoT and its applications:
+Specific types of IoT and its applications include:

-• Industrial internet of things (IIoT).
-Refers to the use of IoT in industrial applications.
+• Industrial internet of things.
+IIoT refers to the use of IoT in industrial applications.

 Benefits of IoT technology